jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

    \tag{9}

-If a spike is triggered, we wish to reset the membrane potential.
+If a spike is triggered, the membrane potential should be reset.
 The *reset-by-subtraction* mechanism is modeled by:

 .. math:: U[t+1] = \underbrace{\beta U[t]}_\text{decay} + \underbrace{WX[t+1]}_\text{input} - \underbrace{S[t]U_{\rm thr}}_\text{reset} \tag{10}